-The rent concessions granted by the Group for the years ended December 31, 2022 amounted ₱913.0 million.
+The rent concessions granted by the Group for the years ended December 31, 2022 amounted P913.0 million.
 There are no rent concessions in 2024 and 2023.

 j.
-Distinction between investment properties and owner-occupied properties The Group determines whether a property will be classified as Real estate inventories, Land held for future development and Investment properties.
+Distinction between investment properties and owner-occupied properties

+The Group determines whether a property will be classified as Real estate inventories, Land held for future development and Investment properties.
 In making this judgment, the Group considers whether the property will be sold in the normal operating cycle (Real estate inventories), whether it will be retained as part of the Group's strategic land banking activities for development or sale in the medium or long-term (Land held for future development) or whether it will be held to earn rentals or for capital appreciation (Investment properties).
-For land properties, the Group considers k.
+For land properties, the Group considers the purpose for which the land was acquired.

+k.
 Consolidation of special purpose entities (SPEs)